-The new Alstom built SNCF TGV flagship train – the TGV-M – was presented in Paris today.
+The new Alstom built SNCF TGV flagship train – the Avelia Horizon TGV-M – was presented in Paris on 11 March.
 The launch offered the first look at the interior of the train that ought to be running on tracks in France sometime in 2026, all being well.
 If that aspect interests you, see this Le Figaro story.

 My preoccupation just now is a different one – future services through the Channel Tunnel.
 And it has been heavily rumoured that Eurostar is likely to place an order for this type of train, although so far no contract has been signed, as confirmed in this interview with Eurostar CEO Cazenave last month.
 Private firm Evolyn has also been exploring buying trains of this type.
-However seeing pictures from the launch made me start to wonder whether we have missed a reason for the delay getting these deals done.
+However seeing pictures from the launch made me start to wonder whether we have missed a reason for the delay getting these deals done – accessibility.
+It turns out that – legally at least – that cannot explain a contract not being concluded, although the accessibility of these trains is a challenge.

 It is all about doors, platforms, and boarding the train.